aws-cloudformation/cfn-language-discussion/README.md

 ### 1. Tracking issue

 Each RFC starts with a [tracking issue](.github/ISSUE_TEMPLATE/rfc_tracking_issue.md).
-This issue is the hub for conversation, community signal(+1s) and a unique identifier for the RFC.
+This issue is the hub for conversation, community signal (+1s) and a unique identifier for the RFC.
 CloudFormation team members will comment on the issue to help clarify problems, stablize syntax and make sure no breaking changes are introduced.
 The goal of this discussion to make sure there is no major disagreenment on high-level proposal.

-> Before creating any issue, please make sure there are no similar issues in issue list or RFCs in RFC table.
+> Before creating any issue, please make sure there are no similar issues in the issue list or RFCs in the RFC table.

-The tracking issue includes a checklist helps the RFC owner drive the RFC throughout the process.
+The tracking issue includes a checklist which helps the RFC owner drive the RFC throughout the process.

 ### 2. RFC Document

-Now you can start drafting your RFC document itself.
+Now you can start drafting the RFC document itself.

 Create a file under `RFCs/NNNN-my-feature` based on the template under `0000-template.md`, where `NNNN` is your tracking issue number and `my-feature`